 The Statement cannot set out the system management measures to be employed by NGG in every possible operational situation.
-The criteria applied for deploying system management services will take account of the NGG incentives; the obligation to be economic, efficient and co-ordinated; risk management considerations; the detail of considerations outlined in Part C; and the aims included in Part F of this document.
+The criteria applied for deploying system management services will take account of the NGG incentives; the obligation to be economic, efficient and co-ordinated; risk management considerations; the detail of considerations outlined in Part C; the aims included in Part F of this document and NGG's UNC obligations.